RoroTiti/OC_P3/README.md

 - Initialize a virtualenv **(recommended)**
 ```
-pip install virtualenv # if not already installed
+pip install virtualenv # install virtualenv if not already installed
 virtualenv venv
 ```